forki/DynamicsNAVProvider/README.md

 DynamicsNAVProvider
 ===================

+A type provider which allows to access Microsoft Dynamics NAV data from a SQL Server in a strongly typed way.
-A Microsoft Dynamics NAV type provider, supporting LINQ queries, schema exploration, individuals and much more besides.
+It's supporting LINQ queries, schema exploration and much more besides.

+<a href="http://forki.github.io/DynamicsNAVProvider" target="_blank">Documentation is available here.</a>

 ## Building

 run build.cmd

-<a href="http://forki.github.io/DynamicsNAVProvider" target="_blank">Documentation is available here.</a>

 ## Known issues